digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 Data Types - Parameterized Data Types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Parameterized data types are considered serializable.
-That is, parameterized
-data types in the new version of a package are compared against their previous
-version.

 The upgrade validation for parameterized data types follows the same
 rules as non-parameterized data types, but also compares type variables.
-The type variable comparison is currently limited to a pure syntactic
-equality check, meaning that a type variable only upgrades a type
-variable of the same name.
+Type
+variables may be renamed.

 .. _example-1: